vanchinathan-Cloud/cloud-Network-portfolio/03-multi-tier-app-alb-asg/README.md

 This module builds a classic three-tier web application architecture on AWS: a public-facing Application Load Balancer (ALB), an Auto Scaling Group (ASG) of EC2 instances running the app in private subnets, and a Multi-AZ RDS database in isolated database subnets.
 Each tier sits in its own layer of the VPC, with security groups enforcing that traffic only flows one tier to the next — never skipping a layer or reaching the database directly from the internet.

-Why This Pattern
+# Why This Pattern
-# Scalability — the ASG adds/removes EC2 instances automatically based on load, instead of running a fixed, potentially oversized (or undersized) fleet.
+Scalability — the ASG adds/removes EC2 instances automatically based on load, instead of running a fixed, potentially oversized (or undersized) fleet.
-# High availability — resources are spread across multiple Availability Zones (AZs), so a single AZ failure doesn't take the app down.
+High availability — resources are spread across multiple Availability Zones (AZs), so a single AZ failure doesn't take the app down.
-# Security by layering — only the ALB is internet-facing; app servers and database are never directly reachable from the public internet.
+Security by layering — only the ALB is internet-facing; app servers and database are never directly reachable from the public internet.
-# Decoupled tiers — web/app tier and database tier can be scaled,patched, and secured independently.
+Decoupled tiers — web/app tier and database tier can be scaled,patched, and secured independently.

-Core Components
+# Core Components

-ComponentPurpose
-# VPC with 3 subnet tiers: Public subnets (ALB, NAT Gateway), private app subnets (EC2/ASG), private DB subnets (RDS) — each tier duplicated across ≥2 AZs.
+VPC with 3 subnet tiers: Public subnets (ALB, NAT Gateway), private app subnets (EC2/ASG), private DB subnets (RDS) — each tier duplicated across ≥2 AZs.
-# Internet Gateway (IGW): Gives the public subnets (and thus the ALB) internet reachability.
+Internet Gateway (IGW): Gives the public subnets (and thus the ALB) internet reachability.
-# NAT Gatewa: yLets instances in private subnets reach the internet outbound (e.g., OS updates) without being reachable inbound.
+NAT Gatewa: yLets instances in private subnets reach the internet outbound (e.g., OS updates) without being reachable inbound.
-# Application Load Balancer (ALB): Public entry point; terminates HTTP/HTTPS, distributes traffic across healthy instances in the ASG, performs health checks.
+Application Load Balancer (ALB): Public entry point; terminates HTTP/HTTPS, distributes traffic across healthy instances in the ASG, performs health checks.
-# Target Group: The set of instances the ALB routes to; defines the health check path/port.
+Target Group: The set of instances the ALB routes to; defines the health check path/port.
-# Auto Scaling Group (ASG): Manages the fleet of EC2 app instances — launches/terminates based on a scaling policy, spread across AZs.
+Auto Scaling Group (ASG): Manages the fleet of EC2 app instances — launches/terminates based on a scaling policy, spread across AZs.
-# Launch Template: Defines what each ASG instance looks like — AMI, instance type, user data (bootstrap script), IAM instance profile, security group.
+Launch Template: Defines what each ASG instance looks like — AMI, instance type, user data (bootstrap script), IAM instance profile, security group.
-# RDS (Multi-AZ): The database tier — a primary instance with a synchronously replicated standby in a second AZ for automatic failover.
+RDS (Multi-AZ): The database tier — a primary instance with a synchronously replicated standby in a second AZ for automatic failover.
-# DB Subnet Group: Tells RDS which (private, isolated) subnets it's allowed to launch into.
+DB Subnet Group: Tells RDS which (private, isolated) subnets it's allowed to launch into.
-# Security Groups (chained): ALB SG allows inbound 80/443 from 0.0.0.0/0.
+Security Groups (chained): ALB SG allows inbound 80/443 from 0.0.0.0/0.
 App SG allows inbound only from the ALB SG.
 DB SG allows inbound (e.g., 3306/5432) only from the App SG.

-Build Steps (typical order):
+# Build Steps (typical order):

 1. Design and build the VPC CIDR block, 3 subnet tiers × 2+ AZs (public, app/private, DB/private).
 Internet Gateway attached; NAT Gateway(s) in the public subnet(s) —one per AZ for HA, or one shared to save cost in non-prod.